 2. Be prepared

 Have a change of clothes with you and keep some maternity pads in your handbag in case your water breaks.
-It might also be useful to keep a towel in the car.
+It might also be useful to keep a towel (or waterproof sheet) in the car.

 3. Call your doctor